Hospital St. Elisabeth Grevenbroich

 - Liver and pancreatic surgery

-- Hernia repair (with or without mesh placement)
+- Hernia repair surgery (with and without mesh implantation)

-- Obesity surgery (sleeve gastrectomy, gastric bypass surgery)
+- Obesity surgery (sleeve gastroplasty, gastric bypass surgery)

 - Thyroid and parathyroid surgery

-- Lung surgery in benign and malignant diseases
+- Lung surgery for benign and malignant diseases

 - Balloon dilatation and stent implantation

 - Local thrombolysis (lysis)